LibertyDSNP/spec/pages/Ethereum/Identity.md

 ## Delegation

-Delegation allows adding public keys that are allowed to sign announcements or perform other actions in addition to the "owner" public key.
+Delegation allows adding additional public keys, in addition to the owner public key(s).
+These delegated keys are allowed to perform certain actions on behalf of the owner based on the delegate's "role".

 ### Interface